Overview

 Economic overview

-On 1 January 2020, Cook Islands graduated from the OECD Development Assistance Committee List of Official Development Assistance (ODA) recipients.
+On 1 January 2020, Cook Islands graduated from the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) list of Official Development Assistance (ODA) recipients.
 As a high-income status country, Cook Islands became ineligible to receive ODA.
-The COVID-19 pandemic has since caused a significant contraction in Cook Islands’ tourism-based economy.
-Economic diversification is a priority for Cook Islands, including developing marine resources within its large EEZ.
+For the Cook Islands, economic diversification is a priority, including developing marine resources within its large EEZ.

 Capacity building